gtatters/Thermimage/HeatTransferCalculations.md

     ## [1] -83.03191

 but if cloud = 0, then the qrad values calculated here are much higher than calculated by Tattersall et al (2009) since they only estimated under simplifying, indoor conditions where background temperature = air temperature.
-In the outdoors, then, cloud presence would affect estimates of radiative heat loss
+In the outdoors, then, cloud presence would affect estimates of radiative heat loss.

 ``` r
 (qconv.forced.A<-qconv(Ts, Ta, V, L, type=type, shape=shape))